-- 15.6.1 Limited Substitution A player of the starting line-up may leave the game, but only once in a set, and re-enter, but only once in a set, and only to his/her previous position in the line-up. - 15.6.2 Limited Substitution A substitute player may enter the game in the place of a player of the starting line-up, but only once per set, and he/she can only be substituted by the same starting player.
+- 15.6.1 Limited Substitution A player of the starting line-up may leave the game, but only once in a set, and re-enter, but only once in a set, and only to his/her previous position in the line-up. - 15.6.2 Limited Substitution A substitute player may enter the game in place of a player of the starting line-up, but only once per set, and he/she can only be substituted by the same starting player.

-- 15.6.3 Unlimited Substitution A player of the starting line-up may leave the game multiple times and re-enter and only to his/her previous position in the line-up. - 15.6.4 Unlimited Substitution A substitute player may enter the game multiple times in the place of a player of the starting line-up and he/she can only be substituted by the same starting player.
+- 15.6.3 Unlimited Substitution A player of the starting line-up may leave the game multiple times in a set, and re-enter multiples times in a set, and only to his/her previous position in the line-up. - 15.6.4 Unlimited Substitution A substitute player may enter the game multiple times in the place of a player of the starting line-up and he/she can only be substituted by the same starting player.